Divisional peer mentoring scheme

 The Medical Sciences Division runs a peer mentoring scheme for research staff, which involves the formation of mentoring circles comprising 3-4 members of research staff and one more senior member of staff.

-Now closed for applications in 2016.
+Now closed for applications in 2016 THE SCHEME WILL RE-OPEN IN 2017.
 For enquiries, please contact the team at the address below.

 The Nuffield Departments of Clinical Medicine (NDM), Clinical Neurosciences (NDCN), Obstetrics and Gynaecology (NDOG) and Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) are piloting a similar scheme for academic related, support and technical staff for 2016.
 Contact email@example.com for more information.